-The 2020 Supra was released with the BMW Z4 B58 motor.
+The 2020 Supra released with the BMW Z4 B58 motor.
 Toyota decided to go with this power plant as they have taken a step out of the performance ring to focus on passenger cars.
 Much to the dismay of the purists, they decided that developing their own in-line 6 for a less produced car would be a financial back step.
-While it is heartbreaking that the heart of the Supra is not Toyota, we are happy that they honored the 2JZ platform and found a in-line six 3.0 liter with twin turbo power.
+It is heartbreaking that the heart of the Supra is not Toyota.
+But, we are happy they honor the 2JZ platform and utilize an in-line six 3.0 liter with twin turbo power.
 However, you do not get the option for a manual gearbox.

 We continue to wonder why they didn’t chose the infamous “German 2JZ”, the BMW N54.
-So here are the comparisons between the 3 motors, we’ll let you be the judge:
+Here are the comparisons between the 3 motors.
+We’ll let you be the judge:

-Toyota’s 2JZ was produced between 1991-2002 and varied between production street and performance applications.
+Toyota produced 2JZ between 1991-2002.
+It varied between production street and performance applications.
 The top of the line performance 2JZ came in the Mark 4 Supra and was named the 2JZ-GTE.
 It is a twin turbo, inline-six, and 3.0-liter.
 The 2JZ had a 325 horsepower at 4800 rpm and a torque of 324 lb-ft at 4800 rpm.
-It was hailed as the tuner king because of its ability to take so well to performance modifications and tuning.
-To this day, the 2JZ is a very well sought after motor.
+It is hailed as the tuner king because of its ability to take so well to performance modifications and tuning.
+To this day, 2JZ continues to be a sought after motor.
 It is swapped into everything from Volvo’s to Porsches to Pro Formula Drift cars.

 Furthermore, the N54 debuted in 2006 in the 335i model of the E90/E91/E92/E93 3 Series range.
 It debuted as a twin-turbo 3.0-liter inline-six making 340 horsepower at the crank and almost 332 ft/lbs of torque.
 While the 300 horsepower peaks at 5800 rpm, the torque remains at 295 ft/lbs, from 1300 to 5000 rpm.
-The N54 has been hailed as the “German 2JZ” because of its likeness in power and most notably its popularity for performance modifications and tuning.
+The N54 is the “German 2JZ” because of its likeness in power and most notably its popularity for performance modifications and tuning.
 It is still on a system that will allow modifications and tuning, unlike its current predecessor the B58.